-We’ve all felt it before – the anxiety of spending a bit more money than we’d like on article of designer-branded clothing.
-And it often goes against our natural instincts to pull the trigger…an internal conflict often arises in this familiar form: “I don’t really want to spend this much, but I’d love to have (designer) brand X.” So why do we do it?
-We splurge (or “invest,” as we euphemistically like to say) on luxury brand name products for two main reasons: 1) we believe we are paying for better quality and 2) we desire the social elevation associated with owning luxury brand products – wealth, class, taste and sophistication.
-And without a doubt, these reasons are important to many of us.
-We all want good quality and we all want to feel like we’re part of something exclusive – there’s nothing wrong with that.
-But the better question to ask is how can you get a product that satisfies the aforementioned criteria without breaking the bank, and in return, get an even better investment?
+We’ve all felt it before – the anxiety of spending a bit more money than we’d like on designer clothing.
+It often goes against our natural instincts to pull the trigger.
+An internal conflict often arises.
+I don’t really want to spend this much, you say to yourself, but I want this name in my closet.
+So why do we do it?
+We splurge on brand name products for two main reasons: 1) we believe we are paying for better quality and 2) we desire the social elevation associated with owning luxury products.
+These reasons are important to us.
+We all want quality and to feel like we’re a part of something exclusive.
+But the better question to ask is: How can you get a product that satisfies brand-name criteria without breaking the bank and get an even better investment?

 So what do you get when you go with a Black Lapel

-That all being said, how does a made-to-measure company like Black Lapel stack up against some of the best designer brands at 2x-4x the price?
+How does a made-to-measure company like Black Lapel stack up against some of the best designer brands at 2x-4x the price?
 Let’s take a look:

 How does a made-to-measure company like Black Lapel do what it does?

-So before your next clothing purchase, go online first and do some exploring.
+Before your next clothing purchase, go online first and do some exploring.
 Find brands that stand behind quality products and care about how these products can help you look and feel better; understand their customer service policies and email them to see how they can help you achieve sartorial goals.
 There are some companies just like ours who are built to give you a lot more bang for your buck and are passionate about making sure that you’re entirely satisfied with what you get.
 We encourage you to come and see for yourself.
 So the next time you want some fresh custom clothes, we’ll be waiting.